TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnecttroubleshootnsg-windows.md

 ## **Recommended Steps**

-NSGs by default deny connections from they Internet unless it is explicitly allowed.
-To resolve this issue, try one or more of the below steps.<br>
+NSGs by default deny connections from the Internet unless it is explicitly allowed.
+To resolve this issue, try one or more of the below steps:

-1. Use [IP flow verify](data-blade:microsoft_azure_network.verifyipflowblade.id.$subscriptionId) to confirm if a rule in a Network Security Group is blocking traffic to or from a virtual machine.<br>
+1. Use [IP flow verify](data-blade:microsoft_azure_network.verifyipflowblade.id.$subscriptionId) to confirm if a rule in a Network Security Group is blocking traffic to or from a virtual machine
-2. Open the [Networking blade](data-blade:Microsoft_Azure_Network.NetworkingBlade.id.$resourceId) to make any needed changes to the rules.<br>
+2. Open the [Networking blade](data-blade:Microsoft_Azure_Network.NetworkingBlade.id.$resourceId) to make any needed changes to the rules
-3. If there is no rule to allow remote RDP traffic review [Unable to connect via RDP due to NSG](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-rdp-nsg-problem)<br>
+3. If there is no rule to allow remote RDP traffic, review [Unable to connect via RDP due to NSG](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-rdp-nsg-problem)<br>
-4. If there is no rule to allow the traffic from Internet, add a new rule to allow access to the backend port, with source being 'Internet', '\*' or a specific public IP address.
+4. If there is no rule to allow the traffic from Internet, add a new rule to allow access to the backend port, with source being 'Internet', '\*' or a specific public IP address

 ## **Recommended Documents**